ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

-# The life of the Pillows - a short documentary about a day in the incredible life of the keeper of our dreams
+# The secret life of the Pillows - a short documentary about a day in the incredible life of the keeper of our dreams

 ## Summary
 This project came to life as a continuation of Exercise 7, which revealed to me the surreal yet realistic capabilities of this powerful tool.
 The goal was to explore different functions within Unreal Engine, particularly in terms of camera work, the PCG plugin and Niagara visual effects
-The playful and humorous concept of a pillow mockumentary was purposefully chosen to prevent the project from becoming overwhelming given the vast possibilities of Unreal Engine.
-This project allowed for a creative exploration of Unreal Engine's capabilities in a manageable way, while also allowing me to create a “start to finish” workflow.
+The playful and humorous concept of a pillow mockumentary was purposefully chosen to prevent the project from becoming overwhelming given the vast possibilities of Unreal Engine (and my working style).
+This project allowed me a creative exploration of Unreal Engine's capabilities in a manageable way, while also gratifying me with a “start to finish” holistic workflow.

 ## Concept
+"The secret life of the Pillows" is a visual exploration of an universe where ordinary pillows come alive and take flight, dancing in the sky creating surreal settings.
+This short film is a journey that aims merging the familiar and the extraordinary through playfulness.

 ## Implementation